floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 ### The third (and final) year

-- The company had spent god knows how much money on a brand new office building that we moved into in 2019.
+- The company had spent god knows how much money on a brand new office building that we moved into in early 2019.
 This was my *third* move in three years.

 - The office took up an entire city block and you leased it floor-by-floor.
 It was *huge* and filled with half cubicles.
 The company had bought it during its growth years (pre-acquisition) which meant that they were expected it to be filled due to their exponential growth.
 Instead, it now had *maybe* 30% of the space filled and was so empty that it was a little unnerving.